sizebay/kikaha/undertow-standalone/README.md

 ## Standalone Extension
-Automations on Undertow Bootstrap to make easier to embed it on your application.
+Automations on Undertow bootstrap routines to make easier to embed it on your application.

 ### What it provides to you?
 - Automate routing registering, avoiding manual ( and repetitive ) definitions of HttpHandle routes